shmick/Espresso-PID-Controller/README.md

 connected to an Arduino controller that controls a Solid State Relay (SSR) to control power to the small boiler inside the espresso machine.

+### 2022-04-16 Update
+* Fix: Small changes required to compile using IotWebConf v3.2.0

 ### 2021-01-14 Update
 * Fix: Enable PID on startup if operMode = true